Hierarchical incompleteness results for arithmetically definable extensions of fragments of arithmetic: Applications

 While one of Mostowski's accomplishments was the simultaneous independence over a whole r.e.\ family of theories, this aspect of his result is deliberately ignored here.
 Instead, we focus on how to construct formulae independent over $\Sigma_{n+1}$-definable theories.
-Note the striking similarity with the statement of Theorem \ref{theorem:1}.

-\begin{thm} Let $\T$ be a $\Sigma_{n+1}$-definable, $\Sigma_n$-sound extension of $\tq$.
+\begin{thm} Let $\T$ be a $\Sigma_{n+1}$-definable, $\Sigma_n$-sound extension of $\ISn + \mathrm{exp}$.
 Then there is a $\Sigma_{n+1}$ formula $\xi(x)$ that is independent over $\T$. \end{thm}